GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 ## how does default mask works
 1. The router looks at the first byte of the address to find the class.
 It is class B
 2. The default mask for class B is 255.255.0.0.
 The router ANDs this mask with the address to get 190.240.0.0.
 3. The router looks in its routing table to find out how to route the packet to this destination.
-Later, we will see what happens if this destination does not exist.

 ## how does subnet mask works
 The number of is in a subnet mask '1's more than the numberof '1's in the conrresponding default mask.

+1. The router must know the mask.
+We assume it is /19.
-1. The subnet mask is 255.255.240.0.
-The router ANDs the subnet mask with the address to get 190.240.32.0.
+2. The router applies the mask to the address, 190.240.33.91.
+The subnet address is 190.240.32.0.
+19 = 8+8+3 => Mask is 255.255.224.0.
-2. The router looks in its routing table to find out how to route the packet to this destination.
+3. The router looks in its routing table find out how to route the packet to this destination.